Let's set things straight. Over 10% of Canadians are smokers.

 The majority of life insurance policies require taking a life insurance medical exam, which includes urine and blood tests.
 These tests can detect nicotine and cotinine if present in your system.
 Since the traces of these two substances can stay inside you for weeks, the life insurance company is likely to find out about your tobacco use even if you only smoke occasionally.

-However, for the sake of argument, let’s say the insurance company does not discover the truth during the underwriting process.
+Let’s say the insurance company does not discover the truth during the underwriting process.
 Are you in the clear now?

-Life insurance policies include a contestability period — usually two years from the date on which the traditional life insurance policy first comes into effect.
-If you die during this time, the life insurance company can investigate the claim and deny it if you lied on your life insurance application.
+- If you die during this time, the life insurance company can investigate the claim and deny it if you lied on your life insurance application.

-If the life insurance company discovers the truth after two years, they can still adjust the terms of your policy based on what they would have offered you initially had you been upfront about your smoking status.
+- If the life insurance company discovers the truth after two years, they can still adjust the terms of your policy based on what they would have offered you initially had you been upfront about your smoking status.
 This might lead to a higher premium rate or decreased death benefit.

 To sum up, honesty is the best policy on your life insurance application.
 Though you are likely to pay higher life insurance rates, you will have peace of mind that comes from knowing that your family’s future is secure.